decadecity/holly/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+### Installing Linux dependcies

+You'll need node and npm:

+    curl -sL https://deb.nodesource.com/setup | sudo bash -
+    sudo apt-get install nodejs

+You'll also need redis for Holly's brain:

+    sudo apt-get install redis-server

+Then clone this repo from GitHub.
+Change into the directory and run:

+    npm install

+That should be it...

 ### Running Holly Locally

 You can test your hubot by running the following, however some plugins will not